 Two of the most significant limitations from this perspective are Apple's App Tracking Transparency Framework and the GDPR.

 > App Tracking Transparency framework

 Apple introduced this framework in 2021 at the same time as iOS 14.
 It allows users to choose whether or not personal data may be collected when using social media platforms.

 Similar to the cookie banner on websites, social media visitors can decide by means of a simple click.
 This is problematic from an advertiser's point of view.
 Although many people agree to cookie tracking, even a minor loss of data can mean more expensive ads.

 How many people ultimately consent depends on many things.
 These include the way the cookie banner is embedded on the website, the color design and other factors.

 A loss of data occurs -> the advertisements become more expensive -> the profit decreases.

-The General Data Protection Regulation was first introduced in 2016.
-It came into force on 25 May 2018.
+The General Data Protection Regulation was first presented in 2016.
+As of 25.
+Mai 2018 it came into force.
 With it came numerous new regulations for online retailers and website owners across Europe regarding data protection.